efemberg11/GeoModel_rmakhman/GeoModelPlugins/README.md

       return new MuonPlugin;
     }

-Note, because of the plugin mechanism.
+Note, because of the plugin mechanism:

 * The name of the class matches the PLUGINNAME macro definition
 * The name of the source code file (MuonPlugin.cxx) matches the name of the class.
 * The name and signature of the creation method (extern "C" MuonPlugin* createMuonPlugin() ) matches the name of the class.

-If you wish to add an additional plugin, these conventions must be respected in order that the plugin properly loads.
+If you wish to add an additional plugin, these conventions must be respected in order that the plugin properly loads into gmex and other tools.

 The plugin code includes a list of files to be accessed, that is relative to the directory $GEOMODEL_XML_DIR.
 In the above example, that is only one file.
 But, you can add as many as you like.
 They can be added in the initializer, or they can be added programmatically in the creation method.